glennsl/bs-typed-css/README.md

 ### Packages (adapters)

 - `glamor`: an adapter to the `glamor` CSS library
-- `react`: an adapter to write "styled" components to be used with ReasonReact

 ## Developing

-To develop locally, check out the repository and run `yarn`.
-This will install the main dev dependencies and run `lerna bootstrap`, which will install all the dependencies in each package.
+To develop locally, check out the repository and run `yarn` with _workspaces_ enable (packages dependencies will be hoisted).

+There are 2 top level commands:

+- `yarn build`: will run the `build` task in each package, sequentially
+- `yarn start`: will run the `start` task in each package, in parallel

-To work on a specific package, simply `cd` into the package folder and run one of the following commands:
+To work on a specific package, `cd` into the package folder and run one of the following commands:

 - `yarn clean`: will clean up the build artifacts
 - `yarn build`: will compile the sources